• 6:30pm Sunday 16th February 2020 •

 She turned the water on & after asking if I was ok, she left.
 A minute later with the next contraction the balloon fell out so I buzzed her, she said she’d phone birthing unit & be right back.

-Not one minute later, I had another contraction & my water broke, instantly I felt the urge to push.
+Not even one minute later, I had another contraction & my water broke, instantly I felt the urge to push.
 I buzzed her again & told her “My water just broke & I feel like I need to push!”
-One hand grabbing the support rail, the other grabbing my lady bits as I genuinely thought he might just fall out with the next contraction after feeling his head!
+One hand grabbing the support rail, the other grabbing my lady bits as I could feel his head and genuinely thought he might just fall out with the next contraction!

 They wheeled me to the bed & helped me on as I moaned through another contraction.
 The midwives at birthing unit had one look and one told me she could see baby’s head.
-She asked if my hubby lived far away & I said na, we live 5 minutes away.
+She asked if my hubby lived far away & I told her we live 5 minutes away so he shouldn’t be long.

 She told me I can push on the next contraction, the other midwife had warm compresses & told me she was going to support my perinium, they were listening out for the door buzzer & talking me through it all, telling me “You’re doing great, just trust your body and breathe, that’s it, you’ve got this!”